Seeking Karakul Artifacts and Stories

 - Information on Canadian Karakuls from 1914 – present

 I am seeking five issues of either the Karakul Journal or the Fur Farming Journal 1948, March through December.
 Could be numbered vol 1 or vol 2.
 These have been hard to find and so far seem to be missing from history.
-I would like to locate a copy if possible.
+I would like to locate some copies if possible.

 I am looking for anything on the United Karakul Registry, Twin Falls, Idaho.
 It operated from about 1940 to 1954, then abruptly ceased (both registry operations and publication of the Fur Farming Journal).
-This was a large influential registry that operated for almost a decade and a half.
+This was a large influential registry that operated for almost fifteen years.
 Official documents have been quite difficult to find.

-Also looking for any information on smaller regional registries: Bay State Karakul Registry (Massachusetts), National Purebred Karakul Fur Sheep Registry (Metamora, Michigan), California Karakul Sheep Registry, Pasadena, California.
+Also looking for any information on smaller regional registries: Bay State Karakul Registry, Middleborough, Massachusetts and California Karakul Sheep Registry, Pasadena, California.
+Also the National Purebred Karakul Fur Sheep Registry, Metamora, Michigan, which was more of mid-west regional registry than national.

 Besides registrations and record books, specifically I am seeking director/officer lists, membership lists, promotional literature, letters to members, etc.